geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 4. You want to sign into Microsoft Teams as Adatum’s MOD Administrator.
 If you receive a log-in screen, then log in as **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ in your tenant suffix ID provided by your lab hosting provider), and enter your tenant email password as the **Password**.

-	However, if the Teams app opens up without displaying the log-in screen, you should check the user icon circle in the upper right corner of the screen.
+	However, if the Teams app opens without displaying the log-in screen, you should check the user icon circle in the upper right corner of the screen.
 If the circle displays **MA** (for your MOD Administrator), then proceed to **step 8**.
-If anything other than **MA** is displayed in the circle, then you are not logged in as the MOD Administrator.
+If any value other than **MA** is displayed in the circle, then you are not logged in as the MOD Administrator.
 In this case, select the circle, and in the menu that appears, select **Sign out**.
 Then proceed through the sign-in process and log in as **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ in your tenant suffix ID provided by your lab hosting provider), and enter your tenant email password as the **Password**.

 5. On the **Use this account everywhere on your device** window, uncheck (clear) the **Allow my organization to manage my device** check box, and then select **Yes.**